-As your eyes and ears for all things business events, here are some key points to remember if you want to stand out and be successful in business events:
+Here are some key points to remember if you want to be successful in business events:

-/.
-Event planners are time poor, so make sure you have a collection of resources easily-available to make their research easier (e.g. floor plans, capacity charts, clear images of spaces/ activities, examples/testimonials).
+1. Event planners are time poor, so make sure you have a collection of resources easily-available to make their research easier e.g. floor plans, capacity charts, clear images of spaces/ activities, examples/testimonials.

-2. Ask the right questions (e.g. What are your key decision making factors?
+2. Ask the right questions e.g. What are your key decision making factors?
 What has been your most successful event and why?
-How do you want to receive the information?)
+How do you want to receive the information?